 TreatmentTop

-Treatment is not necessary in patients who are not bleeding.
+Treatment is often not necessary in patients who are not bleeding.
 Treatment might be considered in adult patients with extreme thrombocytopenia (eg, <30×109/L) or prior to a procedure.
 Most children who do not have bleeding symptoms can be carefully monitored without treatment, since many children improve spontaneously.

-1. Glucocorticoids: Cycles of dexamethasone 40 mg/d for 4 days every 14 or 28 days (1-4 cycles) or alternatively oral prednisone 1 to 1.5 (usually 1) mg/kg/d for 1 to 2 weeks, followed by a taper (for ~6-8 weeks in total).
+1. Glucocorticoids: Cycles of dexamethasone 40 mg/d for 4 days every 28 days (1-4 cycles) or alternatively oral prednisone 1 to 1.5 (usually 1) mg/kg/d for 1 to 2 weeks, followed by a taper (for ~6-8 weeks in total).
 Prolonged exposure to glucocorticoids should be avoided because of adverse effects.
 For patients treated with glucocorticoids for >3 months, prevention of osteoporosis is necessary (see Osteoporosis).
 In patients not responding to prednisone, the drug should be discontinued within 1 week.

 2. IVIG can be used as a first-line therapy in patients with or at risk for life-threatening hemorrhage, those who are unable to tolerate glucocorticoids, those requiring immediate surgery, or pregnant patients who require urgent treatment.